Pops0/nextjs-portfolio/README.md

     - I taught myself how to use this API

 ## What I learnt via this experience:
+- Using the terminal in my IDE
+- Git, node and WSL console command
+- Git push and pull
 - I learnt the importance of the order in code and how it works
 - Using the browser developer console to edit my website live
 - How to use React hooks and how it works.